- Here’s our quick pro tip for picking thickness planers

 Porter-cable PC305TP benchtop thickness planer, 12-inch

-- Has a reversible knife design.
+- Engineered with a reversible knife design.

-- Has dual-blades made of high-carbon steel.
+- The dual-blades are made of high-carbon steel.

 - Ball-bearing equipped head ensures. smooth performance and long life.